Privacy in the SKUPONI online system

 - It will regularly review and correct the procedures and methods of processing personal data so that they comply with the law

-- It regularly reviews and evaluates methods and performance related to the processing of personal data
+- It regularly checks and evaluates the methods and performance related to the processing of personal data

-- All employees and contractual employees of the Manager are aware that any abuse or non-compliance with the rules and procedures defined in this document may initiate disciplinary proceedings against them.
+- Are all employees and contractual partners of the Manager aware that any misuse or failure to comply with the rules and procedures defined in this document may initiate disciplinary proceedings against them

-Under the General Data Protection Regulation (GDPR), a legal requirement for the processing of personal data is required before personal data can be processed.
+According to the General Data Protection Regulation (GDPR), a lawful request to process personal data is required before personal data can be processed.
 If there is no other lawful purpose, the Individual must consent to the processing of personal data.

 The processing of personal data is considered lawful if: